VieuxChameau/sandbox/README.md

 ```shell
 ./mvnw clean package -Pwar -Djenkins.buildTag=${BUILD_TAG}
 ```
-This work with both profile
+This work with both profile.
+*BUILD_TAG is one of the environment variables set by jenkins for each build*

 #### Gradle